mattcieslak/hbcd-docs/docs/datacuration/phenotypes.md

 ## Excluded Elements & General Rules
-Below is a list of static (i.e. hard-coded) and dynamic elements excluded during the data release process and general rules applied to all data:
+Below is a list of static, meaning precisely identified hard-coded elements (i.e. participants, instruments, and instrument fields) and dynamic elements excluded during the data release process and general rules applied to all data:

 <details>
 <summary>Static Element Exclusions</summary>